zyhbetty/BCB420.2019.encode/README.md

 Preparations: packages, functions, files
 - make sure the required packages are installed:

 readr provides functions to read data which are particularly suitable for large datasets.
-They are much faster than the built-in read.csv() etc. But caution: these functions return "tibbles", not data frames.
-(Know the difference.)
 ```
 if (! requireNamespace("readr")) {
   install.packages("readr")